Ojha-D-Eng/Disaster_response/README.md

 ### Additional Material

 In the **data** and **models** folder, the two jupyter notebooks that will help to understand how the model works:
-1. **ETL Preparation Notebook**: learn everything about the implemented ETL pipeline
+1. **Disaster response ETL Pipeline**: learn everything about the implemented ETL pipeline
-2. **ML Pipeline Preparation Notebook**: look at the Machine Learning Pipeline developed with NLTK and Scikit-Learn
+2. **Disaster Response ML pipeline**: look at the Machine Learning Pipeline developed with NLTK and Scikit-Learn

-You can use **ML Pipeline Preparation Notebook** to re-train/tune the model through a dedicated Grid Search.
+You can use **Disaster Response ML pipeline** to re-train/tune the model through a dedicated Grid Search.

 <a name="importantfiles"></a>
 ### Important Files